MochaUUZ/CapStone_EQuALS/README.md

 We will make sure all the functionality the [web application](https://equals.prepareinc.us) have wil not be lose during the implementation.
 In addition, the overall UI/UX will be re-design to meet the mobile standard.

-## What we will create

-By the end of the course, we will have the app availble on appStore and user will be able to register and login to access the content.

 ## What we will learn

 * Mobile app development